Applying thermal paste is an essential skill for any aspiring PC builder.

 Cross

-If you want to be on the even safer side, you can use the ‘cross’ method, which is exactly what it sounds like.
+If you want to be on the even more protected side, you can use the ‘cross’ method, which is exactly what it sounds like.
 You draw a straight line from one corner to the opposite corner, then repeat the process and connect the other two corners, with the two lines intersecting in the middle.

 There are plenty more ‘drawing’ methods, but they generally yield the same outcomes.
 You can use the ‘line’ method or the ‘spiral’ method,’ and they are precisely what they sound like.
 You can even draw a smiley face, although we’re unsure if it improves the results.